rayanfam/rayanfam.github.io/_posts/2018-10-05-hypervisor-from-scratch-part-4.md

 PTE will be :

-Note that you have, EPTMemoryType, IgnorePAT, DirtyFlag and SuppressVE in addition to the above pages.
+Note that you have EPTMemoryType, IgnorePAT, DirtyFlag, and SuppressVE in addition to the above pages.

 ```
 // See Table 28-6